Looks Like Daryl Hannah & Neil Young Are Married

 Others hinted at an event expressing remorse that they couldn’t make it to the party.
 CNN’s Sally Kohn shared her regrets, saying that she was “so sorry not to be there.”

-This would be the first marriage for Daryl Hannah, who had previously been in a long-term relationship with both John F. Kennedy, Jr. in addition to singer Jackson Browne.
-Neil Young was married before for over thirty years to Pegi Young, but the two have been divorced for over four years.
+This would be the first marriage for Daryl Hannah, who had previously been in a long-term relationship with both John F. Kennedy Jr. in addition to singer Jackson Browne.
+Neil Young was married before for over 30 years to Pegi Young, but the two have been divorced for over four years.

 Daryl Hannah and Neil Young both share a love of music and animals, so it seemed perfectly fitting that an owl would drop in to watch over their special day.